raphv/cardmapper/README.md

 Make your Card Map public: share the link to take away the outcome of the workshop, and add your Card Map to the database to share your insights with other ideation card users.

-## Current status and roadmap

-Cardmapper is currently a read-only demo.
+## Roadmap

+Deck import scripts have been added.
+"Scrapers" to generate decks from existing ideation cards are in a separate repository

 Future work includes:

-  * Adding user registration
+  * Adding user registration *(will be done using django-allauth)*
-  * Adding an authoring interface for cardmaps
-  * Adding an authoring interface for decks and cards
+  * Adding an authoring interface for decks and cards *(low priority as this is currently available through the admin interface)*
   * Making the database searchable
-  * Adding a robust rights management interface
+  * Adding a robust rights management interface *(sharing with a group, sharing through a private URL)*
+  * Printing decks from the database
+  * Automatic card detection from "card map" images *(using computer vision, with or without the need for printed markers)*